Focus on Self-Publishing

 Self-publishing is a fast-growing industry.
 It's not as simple as people think.
 There are pitfalls and technical terms that many people don't know about until they start the process.

-Join us in an intensive one and a half day workshop with visiting industry professionals Debbie Lee from Ingram Spark, author Rebecca Lang, and Linda Nix from Golden Orb Creative to learn all about the ups and downs of self-publishing.
+Join us in an intensive full day workshop with visiting industry professionals Debbie Lee from Ingram Spark, author Rebecca Lang, and Linda Nix from Golden Orb Creative to learn all about the ups and downs of self-publishing.

-This weekend covers all you need to know for a self-publishing project, including:
+This workshop covers all you need to know for a self-publishing project, including:

 Debbie will talk about: